uvastatlab/statlab-fellows/resources/git_steps.md

 1. Click edit button on the file page; make changes
 2. Click "commit changes" button -- GitHub will provide a default title, but you can change this and add description if you like
-3. Click "pull request" tab, and click "new pull request" button -- this will take you to the source repository
-4. Click "create pull request" button -- you can add a new title or comments -- then click "create pull request" again
+3. Create a pull request following steps 1-3 in "Make a pull request" below

 Once the pull request has been merged GitHub will send you a notification.
-Sync the source repo with your local repo (on your computer) following the steps 1-3 above.
+You should sync the source repo with your local repo (on your computer) following the steps 1-3 above to ensure your changes are reflected in all three locations.

 ### Working with/changing files on your local repo (on your computer)